ttscoff/bunch/integration/url-handler.md

 > Tip: You can use urls with apps like [BetterTouchTool]({{ site.baseurl }}/docs/integration/bettertouchtool) and [Keyboard Maestro]({{ site.baseurl }}/docs/integration/keyboard-maestro) to assign Bunch actions to hotkeys, buttons and other triggers.
 If you have a [cool programmable keypad](https://shop.pimoroni.com/products/keybow) or a [Stream Deck]({{ site.baseurl }}/docs/integration/stream-deck), just imagine the possibilities...
 >
-> Just create an action that opens a URL and use something like `x-bunch://toggle/BunchName` to create a hotkey or button that toggles a Bunch.
+> Just create an action that opens a URL and use something like:
+>
+> `x-bunch://toggle/BunchName`
+>
+> to create a hotkey or button that toggles a Bunch.
 You can create a whole launch control panel on a Stream Deck with these, for example.
 {:.tip}

 > Tip: The Bunch CLI can generate URLs that run various commands for use in other applications.
 Run `bunch -i` to interactively build a URL.
+{:.tip}

 Methods: